Surfing in Pacific Ocean

 Central America’s Pacific Coast

-While technically outside the islands, the eastern Pacific coasts of Costa Rica, Nicaragua, and El Salvador are considered part of the greater Pacific surf zone within the broader Southeast Pacific region.
+While technically outside the islands, the eastern Pacific coasts of Costa Rica, Nicaragua, and El Salvador are considered part of the greater Pacific surf zone.
 Endless beach breaks, consistent year-round swell, and affordable surf towns make them favourites for travellers.
 El Salvador’s right-hand points like Punta Roca are legendary, while Nicaragua’s offshore winds create daily perfection.

 The Good